weltyj/SkyFill/Lensflare.md

 Lensflare reads data from an external file, and applies the results to a current image buffer that is open in skyfill.

 ##Datafile Format
-The data file is a simple text file, with a small set of "commands", the commands are briefly
+The data file is a simple text file, with a small set of "commands", The commands are briefly

 - FILE - insert lines from an additional file
 - BLACKSKY -set background image to black for testing